bmarsh9/gapps/README.md

 [Take a look at the project](https://github.com/users/bmarsh9/projects/1)

-- [ ] Add additional frameworks such as NIST CSF, CMMC and CIS CSC
+- [ ] Add additional frameworks such as NIST CSF, ISO and CIS CSC
 - [ ] Add procedures for SOC2
 - [ ] Add evidence collection windows for SOC2
 - [ ] Add reminders for control/evidence collection